munificent/craftinginterpreters/book/statements-and-state.md

 block       = "{" declaration* "}" ;
 ```

-Pretty straightforward.
-As usual, before we can parse this, we need a syntax
-tree to parse it into:
+It's a (possibly empty) series of statements or declarations surrounded by curly
+braces.
+A block is itself a statement and can appear anywhere a statement is
+allowed.
+Its syntax tree node looks like this:

 ^code block-ast (1 before, 1 after)

 <span name="generate">It</span> contains the list of statements that are inside
 the block.
-Parsing is straightforward too.
+Parsing is straightforward.
 Like other statements, we detect the
 beginning of a block by its leading token -- in this case the `{`.
 In the
 `statement()` method, we add:

 <aside name="generate">

-As always, don't forget to run GenerateAst.java.
+As always, don't forget to run "GenerateAst.java".

 </aside>